2nd Battalion, 2nd Marines: Gulf War and the 1990s

-Global War on Terror
+Global war on terrorism

-In January 2002, 2nd Battalion, 2nd Marines formed as the battalion landing team for the 24th Marine Expeditionary Unit, in preparation for the Landing Force 6th/5th Fleet deployment in August.
+In January 2002, 2d Battalion, 2d Marines formed as the battalion landing team for the 24th Marine Expeditionary Unit, in preparation for the Landing Force 6th/5th Fleet deployment in August.
 While deployed, the battalion conducted peacekeeping and border interdiction operations in support KFOR during Operation Dynamic Response in Kosovo.
 In December 2002, the battalion under the command of Combined Joint Task Force – Horn of Africa conducted security operations in Djibouti, in support of Operation Enduring Freedom.
 During this time, Echo Company played a vital role in maritime interdiction operations off the coast of Yemen.

 While stationed in the Persian Gulf, in March 2003, 2/2 deployed to Iraq to reinforce coalition forces during Operation Iraqi Freedom.
+Especially notable during this deployment were the events that led to Fox Company's April 10, 2003 recovery of the remains of Sgt.
+Fernando Padilla-Ramirez, a marine listed as missing during the battle of Al Nasiriyah on March 28, 2003.
 The battalion returned from Iraq in May 2003.
 During the winter of 2003, the battalion supported Operation Noble Eagle in the homeland defense as the Quick Reaction Force for the II Marine Expeditionary Force.
-In the spring of 2004 the battalion was assigned to deploy to Iraq in support of Operation Iraqi Freedom II and was designated as Task Force 2nd Battalion, 2nd Marines.
+In the spring of 2004 the battalion was assigned to deploy to Iraq in support of Operation Iraqi Freedom II and was designated as Task Force 2d Battalion, 2d Marines.

-2nd Battalion, 2nd Marines deployed in March 2004 to Iraq where it was attached to Regimental Combat Team 1, 1st Marine Division and fought in Al Mahmudiya, Al Kharma, the first and second assault in the city of Fallujah, and Al Zadan.
-Especially notable during this deployment were the events that led to 2nd Lt.
-Ilario Pantano being charged with two counts of premeditated murder; Pantano was acquitted of these charges.
-During this deployment the battalion suffered 154 Marines wounded and six killed in action while participating in more than 600 separate engagements of various sizes.
+2d Battalion, 2d Marines deployed in March 2004 to Iraq where it was attached to Regimental Combat Team 1, 1st Marine Division and fought in Al Mahmudiya, Al Kharma, the first and second assault in the city of Fallujah, and Al Zadan.
+Especially notable during this deployment were the events that led to 2ndLt Ilario Pantano being charged with two counts of premeditated murder; Pantano was acquitted of these charges.
+During this deployment the battalion suffered 154 marines wounded and six killed in action while participating in more than 600 separate engagements of various sizes.

-2/2 was deployed to Iraq in July 2005 when it was attached to Regimental Combat Team 8, 2nd Marine Division, II Marine Expeditionary Force.
+2/2 was deployed to Iraq in July 2005 when it was attached to Regimental Combat Team 8, 2d Marine Division, II Marine Expeditionary Force.
 Their area of operations included the areas between Fallujah and Abu Ghraib.
-They suffered 16 Marines killed in action.
+They suffered 16 marines killed in action.
 The Warlords returned home to Camp Lejeune in February 2006.
 2/2 was deployed on January 6, 2007, till July 2007 as the BLT of the 26th MEU with the USS Batan amphibious group.
-2/2 was deployed again to Iraq in April 2008 when it was attached to Regimental Combat Team 5, 2nd Marine Division, II Marine Expeditionary Force.
+2/2 was deployed again to Iraq in April 2008 when it was attached to Regimental Combat Team 5, 2d Marine Division, II Marine Expeditionary Force.
 Their area of operations included the areas between Rawah and Al Qaim and many other sites.
 The Warlords returned home to Camp Lejeune in November 2008.